Hongkong Land Holdings Announces Share Repurchase - TipRanks.com

 An update from Hongkong Land Holdings ( (GB:HKLD) ) is now available.

-Hongkong Land Holdings Limited announced a market repurchase of 240,000 of its ordinary shares, with the highest price paid per share being US$6.18 and the lowest US$6.13.
-The repurchased shares will be cancelled, affecting the company’s issued share capital, which now consists of 2,170,308,926 ordinary shares with voting rights.
-This move aligns with the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, potentially impacting shareholder calculations regarding their interests in the company.
+Hongkong Land Holdings Limited announced the repurchase of 235,000 of its ordinary shares on 18 July 2025, with prices ranging from US$6.25 to US$6.34 per share.
+This move, which aligns with the Financial Conduct Authority’s Disclosure Guidance and Transparency Rules, will result in the cancellation of the repurchased shares, potentially impacting shareholder voting rights and share capital calculations.

-The most recent analyst rating on (GB:HKLD) stock is a Buy with a $7.30 price target.
+The most recent analyst rating on (GB:HKLD) stock is a Hold with a $4.80 price target.
 To see the full list of analyst forecasts on Hongkong Land Holdings stock, see the GB:HKLD Stock Forecast page.

 More about Hongkong Land Holdings